fnsvalue-git/Web-BSASampleAppForChallenge/docs/web/guardianJS/otp.md

 ---

 # OTP Authentication
-This document describes how to utilize the OTP Authentication in the Guardian-JS
+This document describes how to utilize the OTP Authentication in the BSA-JS

 ## Function Description
 OTP Authentication can be used via mobile devices without an ID by following the steps below.
-First, click `OTP Authentication` from the main screen of `Guardian-CCS` app and then get the OTP code.
+First, click `OTP Authentication` from the main screen of `BSA` app and then get the OTP code.
 Proceed on authentication by entering the OTP code.

 ## OTP Authentication request